 Adapters Overview

-A session adapter governs one session's allowed sends, default view policy, expectations, and termination rules.
+A channel adapter governs one channel's allowed sends, default view policy, expectations, and termination rules.
 Four built-ins ship with the network module; each has its own page.

 Choosing an Adapter#